rbangueses/conversation-history/README.md

 1. Deploy the serverless functions within the serverless folder.
 Here's a brief description of the functions:
 - addParticipantToConversation: this function is used by the plugin to add a new messaging_binding to the chat conversations before closing so they can be fetched.
 - fetchAllConversationsByParticipant: this function will fetch all the conversations (whatsapp/sms/chats), put them in a list, sort them in alphabetical order and return them.
 It uses a start date as a way to filter the searches, i.e. it can fetch all conversations from the past month or past N months.
-- fetchConversationByParticipant: as above, but will keep the whatsapp and the chat/sms conversations separate.
+- fetchConversationByParticipant: Not in use.
+As above, but will keep the whatsapp and the chat/sms conversations separate.
 - fetchConversationMessages: this function will fetch the conversation messages as well as other details within a conversation.

 The functions have the following configuration parameters: